In a separate post, we have written a comprehensive overview of WordPress Themes.

 “Mojo is a marketplace where anyone can find, rate and buy quality themes & templates in one trusted place.”

-Like Envato and Creative Market, Mojo doesn’t focus exclusively on WordPress themes, but you can easily browse hundreds of themes for WordPress and narrow your search with theme categories from the site’s dropdown “WordPress Themes” menu …
+Like Envato and Creative Market, Mojo doesn’t focus exclusively on WordPress themes, but you can easily browse hundreds of WP themes and narrow your search with theme categories by selecting the site’s dropdown “WordPress Themes” menu …

-Visit the site to find great WP themes in the Mojo marketplace here:
+Visit the site to find great WP themes in the Mojo theme marketplace here:

-Now that we have looked at WordPress theme marketplaces, let’s turn our attention to commercial theme design companies.
+Now that we have looked at WP theme marketplaces, let’s take a look at commercial and independent theme stores.

 SoloStream

-SoloStream provides WordPress users with a great selection of high quality WP themes and the option of accessing all themes through a WordPress theme membership.
+SoloStream provides WordPress users with a selection of high quality themes and the option of accessing all themes through a WordPress theme membership.

-(click on above images to view all themes from SoloStream)
+(click on above images to browse more SoloStream themes)

 Woo Themes

-Woo Themes creates functional premium themes that are very popular and highly sought after by website users and also offer a membership option that allows members to access their entire WordPress theme collection.
+Woo Themes creates stunning WP themes and offer a membership option that allows members access to their entire theme portfolio.

-(click on the above images to browse more WooThemes themes)
+(click on the above images to see more themes from WooThemes)

 StoreFront